 I have always had a fascination and passion for conducting.
 When I was 18 years old, the first opportunity presented itself to conduct an orchestra.
 That made me eager for more.
 Since 1999, I have been working as a conductor and studied orchestral conducting with Kenneth Montgomery and Jurjen Hempel in Utrecht and wind band conducting in Rotterdam.

 I am chief conductor with the Frisian Chamber Orchestra.
 In 2020, I made my farewell to Groot Excelsior in Amsterdam, where I have been able to develop my skills as a conductor and with whom I have worked with great pleasure.
 With this outstanding concert band, I have been able to perform many beautiful concerts in great venues both in and outside Amsterdam.
-One of the finest examples tot that was Shakespeare in Concert, a concert held on the 400th anniversary of the death of William Shakespeare.
+One of the finest examples was Shakespeare in Concert, a concert held on the 400th anniversary of the death of William Shakespeare.
 A performance that I am still very proud of.

 Apart from my work as a conductor, I have worked as a musical editor and coordinator of the recording studio with De Haske Publications (now Hal Leonard Europe).
 Since 2013 I am working for the Frisian Music Archive, where I do the acquisition of new composers and organization of concerts and recordings.
 In these capacities, I have developed many other talents that are valuable additions to my conductorship: organizing, coordinating and building a broad network of other professionals.
 In that way, I have developed to multi-disciplined artistic leader, not only contributing to a well sounding result, but also to exiting programs and a thorough vision on the musical future of the ensembles I work with.